Missouri lawmakers pass bill to cut income taxes - NewsBreak

 Missouri lawmakers pass bill to cut income taxes

-JEFFERSON CITY, Mo. — Missouri lawmakers on Thursday gave final approval to an income tax cut that Gov. Mike Parson requested, and ditched a last-minute proposal to cut corporate taxes.
+COLUMBIA, Mo.
+(AP) — Missouri lawmakers on Thursday gave final approval to an income tax cut that Gov. Mike Parson requested and ditched a last-minute proposal to cut corporate taxes.

-This special session has been a work in progress for months.
-Gov. Mike Parson, calling the General Assembly back to lower the state’s income tax and to reauthorize tax credits for farmers.

-Parson wanted members to cut the income tax rate from 5.3% to 4.8%, but last week, the Senate passed its own version.
-On Thursday, the House approved the upper chamber’s legislation, sending it to the governor’s desk.

 The Republican-led Missouri House voted 98-32 in favor of the bill, which would cut income taxes from 5.3% to 4.95% beginning next year and phase in additional cuts until the rate hits 4.5%.
 The bill applies to the top income tax rate, which covers those who make more than about $8,700 a year in taxable income.

-Note: This story has been corrected to show possibility that lawmakers return to work to finish agriculture tax credits.